whiletruefranz/ltu-coding-challenge/README.md

 ```

 6. **In the AWS Console, create a Cognito user manually (email and password only) and set status to "CONFIRMED"**
+    - Go to the Cognito service in the AWS Console
+    - Select the User Pool used by the app
+    - Navigate to the "Users" section
+    - Click "Create user"
+    - Enter an email, choose not to send invitation, check "Mark email as verified", set a password

 7. Log in using your credentials from the login screen

 ---